 The quality. clarity and brevity of feedback and sign-off from stakeholders will impact turnaround times.
 If a key stakeholder is unavailable to sign off on designs, for example, that delays the process.

 It should go without saying that working with an agency VS a freelance designer is in most cases faster and more preferable.
 At Specno, for example, we’ve built entire, dedicated design and development teams, to allow us to test ideas more rapidly and deliver work faster.
+See what you need to build an app development team.
+Also see just what skills you need in the ideal startup team

 It’s important to note that the guide times shown here are based on the internal Specno turnaround and delivery timelines.
 We’ve created an entire team of dedicated and driven designers and developers, and are therefore able to turn around designs and finished products at a level that’s ideal for funded startups and corporates.